TrainWeb.org Facebook Page

 Western Maryland VO-1000 DS-5 132 built by Baldwin in 1944.

-Western Maryland caboose 1863 built in 1940.
+Western Maryland caboose 1863 built by the railroad in 1940.

-Western Maryland caboose 1859 built in 1940.
+Western Maryland caboose 1859 built by the railroad in 1940.

-Reading caboose 94020 built in 1944 by International Car.
+Reading caboose 94020 built by Internaional Car in 1944.

-Baltimore & Ohio "wagon top" caboose C2490 built in 1941 by the Baltimore and Ohio Railroad.
+Baltimore & Ohio "wagon top" caboose C2490 built by the railroad in 1941.

-Chesapeake and Ohio diner-coach-lounge 714 "The Derby Club" built in 1923 by Pressed Steel and rebuilt from a coach.
+Chesapeake and Ohio diner-coach-lounge 714 "The Derby Club" built by Pressed Steel in 1923 and rebuilt from a coach.

-Santa Fe baggage-dormitory-coach 3482 built in 1940 by Pullman-Standard.
+Amtrak coach 9995, nee Santa Fe baggage-dormitory-coach 3482 built by Pullman-Standard in 1940.

 Lone Star Cement 45 ton switcher built by General Electric.